The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 ## En Avant

-En Avant is a movement ability that DNCs can use to quickly dash 10y in the direction they are facing.
+En Avant is a movement ability that DNCs can use to quickly dash 10 yalms in the direction they are facing.
 It can be useful for quickly dodging AoEs, or just in general to help with movement while handling a mechanic.
-En Avant is on a charge system where you can have a maximum of 3 charges of the ability.
+En Avant is on a charge system where you can have a maximum of three charges of the ability.
 As long as you have charges, you can use this ability.
 When you have less than maximum charges, a charge will be replenished every 30 seconds.
-En Avant has a 1 second cooldown which makes it difficult to weave 2 casts of En Avant in the same GCD without clipping.
+En Avant has a one second cooldown which makes it difficult to weave two casts of En Avant in the same GCD without clipping.
 En Avant can be used while dancing if need be.

 - - -